Plexlogic/developer/docs/webhooks.md

 # Webhooks

-Webhooks enables you to integrate Plexus gateway to external systems such as updating your Salesforce, Slack, calendar or even create a payment draft in Xero.
+Webhooks enables you to integrate Plexus Gateway to external systems such as updating your Salesforce, Slack, calendar or even create a payment draft in Xero.
 Imagination is your limit.

 When an event happens, we will send a HTTP POST request to your configured endpoint.